 If for example the game is built on Ethereum, then these tokens will be ERC-20 compliant and exchangeable for other cryptocurrencies across major exchanges.

-Players are given the opportunity to choose – trade their tokens for other major cryptocurrency that can be later traded for fiat money to be used in the outside world, or retain the tokens within the gaming universe and utilise them there.
+Players are allowed to choose – trade their tokens for other major cryptocurrencies that can be later traded for fiat money to be used in the outside world, or retain the tokens within the gaming universe and utilise them there.

 This enables investors and players to have increased influence on the direction of game and community development – voting in important matters.